The Trucking Industry Can Have a Disturbing Darkside

 If you have been injured in a truck accident or mistreated by an employer, a Lufkin personal injury attorney can help you find out if laws were broken and gain coverage for the victims of negligence.
 Your insurance company or the guilty party in a truck accident will likely try to give you as little as possible for coverage.
 An attorney has a team of professionals that can strengthen your case using insider industry knowledge.
 Call today for your free consultation with an experienced attorney.
 We can help.

-Truck Accident Causes Part 4: Can Health Conditions Raise the Risk of a Truck Crash?
+Truck Accident Causes 4: Health Conditions & Truck Crashes

-There are several health conditions that may cause commercial drivers to crash their trucks.
+Several health conditions may cause commercial drivers to crash their trucks.
 Although multiple conditions have been identified, truckers are not always screened.
 Some health problems have become hotly debated topics among lawmakers and transportation safety officials.
 The following conditions in this blog are common among the population, including commercial truck drivers.
 However, some of the conditions mentioned in this blog can be screened for and are treatable.
 Screening for and treating these conditions may prevent commercial truck accidents.

 Can Sleep Apnea Cause Commercial Truck Accidents?